emacsmirror/subsonic/README.md

   (subsonic-enable-art t))
 ```

-Use the `subsonic` command to open a transiente with commonly used
+Use the `subsonic` command to open a transient with commonly used
 commands available

-Set `subsonic-enable-art` to `t` to enable album art.
+- `subsonic-enable-art` to `t` to enable album art
-The default mpv volume can be set with `mpv-default-volume`
+- `subsonic-mpv-default-volume` to set default mpv volume

 ## Info